hank-ai/darknet/README.md

 	* The ONNX export tool now includes the necessary nodes to export both "confs" and "boxes".
 	* The mAP function was re-written.
 	* Small number of new performance optimizations.
+* In development for release in 2026 is v6.0, named "Winston".

 # Pre-trained Weights